OkazakiLab/af3_mmm/README.md

 *   `--run_inference` (defaults to `true`): whether to run the inference.
 This part requires a GPU.

+<a name="max-msa-option"></a>
-<span style="color: red">The following flag allows to modify the maximum number of MSA sequences (i.e., MSA depth):</span>
+The following flag allows to modify the maximum number of MSA sequences (i.e., MSA depth):

 *   `--max_msa <int>`: Maximum number of MSA sequences.
 Default is 16384. (e.g. --max_msa 64)